SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

 ----

-I prepared the next step which tries a more typical problem using ``Marquetry``.
+I prepared the next step which tries a more practical problem using ``Marquetry``.
 The first one is the ``Titanic Disaster`` prediction.

 .. button-link:: ../trial_examples/titanic_disaster.html